 There’s several things that make an air conditioner enjoy the classification of ‘quiet’.
 Mostly, these are all due to better build quality.
 Generally this does mean a price increase for the better materials and workmanship.

 Insulation – One of the most important aspects in any heating or cooling system.
 The level (and quality) of insulation plays a huge role in noise dampening, as well as cooling efficiency.

 Build Quality – The placement, quality, and durability of any moving parts is huge for preventing rattling or banging in the future.
 A cheap aircon might only leave a few mm between a fan and the exterior wall, which can easily disappear from a bit of wear and tear.
 Not to mention parts simply breaking or coming loose, like a piston, crankshaft, or other parts of the compressor.

 Electronics Quality – Similarly, the quality of electronics can vary massive between good and bad models.
 If you hear a lot of clicking or buzzing, it may be from poorly installed (or worn out) wires and controls.

 Ease of Installation – Providing a solid, durable window bracket is essential in making it easy for you to install the window air conditioner.
 Bad installation is a huge cause of rattling or vibrations.

-10 Tips to Make Your Window Air Conditioner Quieter
+How To Make A Window Air Conditioner Run Quieter

 Got yourself a window air conditioner?
 Is it making a bit of a racket?